apollographql/apollo-utils/packages/generate-persisted-query-manifest/README.md

 - `addTypename`: `boolean`

 Whether to add `__typename` fields to selection sets in operations.
 Defaults to true; you should set this to false if you also pass `addTypename: false` to your `InMemoryCache` constructor in your app.
 (This can also be helpful if you are using this tool on a codebase that does not actually use Apollo Client Web, though it is not designed for that purpose.)

+Note that the ability to pass `addTypename: false` will be removed in Apollo Client v4.